matan-h/jekyll-webp/README.md

 gem install jekyll-webp
 ```

-The release includes all necessary files to run, including the WebP redistributable executable files.
+The release does **not** includes all necessary files to run. you need to install cwebp yourself from <a href="https://developers.google.com/speed/webp/docs/precompiled" target="_blank">the Google page</a>.

-> Currently the release includes the v0.6.1 version of the WebP utilities for Windows, Linux and Mac OS X 10.9 (Mountain Lion).
-Other versions and releases can be downloaded directly from <a href="https://developers.google.com/speed/webp/docs/precompiled" target="_blank">the Google page</a>.
+### new fetures:
+* progressbar
+* get automaticlly the installed cwebp.

 Add the gem to your `Gemfile` and to Jekyll's `_config.yml` then run `jekyll serve` again and you should see the generator run during site generation.